Clint-on-tech/dns-server-beginner-toolkit/README.md

 Title: Prompt-Powered Kickstart: Building a Beginner’s Toolkit for DNS Server Installation and Configuration (BIND9)
 1. Objective
+- Understand DNS fundamentals and zone concepts
-Build a beginner-friendly, reproducible toolkit that demonstrates how to install, configure, and validate a DNS server using BIND9 on Kali Linux VM
+- Install and manage BIND9 on Kali Linux
+- Configure forward and reverse lookup zones
+- Validate DNS configurations using BIND utilities
+- Test name resolution using dig and nslookup
-	Technology Chosen: DNS Server (BIND9)
+- Document errors, fixes, and learning outcomes Technology Chosen: DNS Server (BIND9)
-	Why This Technology
+Why This Technology
 o	DNS is a core component of all networks.
 Understanding how DNS works, how to install it, and how to integrate it into a small enterprise LAN is a foundational skill for network and systems administrators.
-	End Goal:
+End Goal:
 o	To install, configure, and test a working DNS server using BIND9 on Kali Linux, and demonstrate how it integrates into a small enterprise network.
-2. Quick Summary of the Technology

-o	The Domain Name System (DNS) is a hierarchical naming system used to translate human-readable domain names into IP addresses.
+2. Quick Summary of the Technology o	The Domain Name System (DNS) is a hierarchical naming system used to translate human-readable domain names into IP addresses.
 Where it is used:
 •	Enterprise networks